 Requesting a Practicum Placement

 The process for requesting a placement is fundamentally the same for both on-campus and online students.
-Students begin the process by declaring “Intent To Participate” for a specific semester by emailing iSchool Experiential Learning.
-Students are then invited to a restricted access list for using the MAPWA system.
-Normally, this is done shortly after the advising period for the semester in which a student wishes to complete the placement – e.g. Placement Requests for Spring semester placements are submitted during the Fall prior; Summer and Fall semester requests are submitted during the spring prior.
-Specific due dates for Intent To Participate will be announced around the time of advising.
+Students begin the process by declaring “Intent To Participate” for a specific semester by responding to the Practicum Program Director’s email.
+Students are then invited to view the Partner Directory List and meet with the Practicum Program Director for advising.
+Based on placement needs, a student might be asked to connect with local institutions where they would like to do the practicum for a self-sourced site.
+The advising and submissions are done the semester before a student wishes to complete the placement – e.g. Placement Requests for Spring semester placements are submitted during the Fall prior; Summer and Fall semester requests are submitted during the Spring prior.

 Step-By-Step Instructions: